Happy Tails™ Accident and Illness Plans

 HKD$27,500 annual limit

-The Cat and Kitten Plan covers medical and surgical treatment arising from accident injuries, illnesses, emergencies, specified genetic conditions and more.
+The Cat and Kitten Plan covers surgical treatment arising from accidental injuries, illnesses, emergencies, and specified genetic conditions.

 Common Terms Explained

 As Pet Parents, we all know that vet bills can amount to astronomical figures.
 Happy Tails™ is to help cover the big bills.
 To keep Happy Tails™ affordable, pet parents co-share a portion of the claim.
 Co-insurance refers to the portion of a claim you bear.

 We encourage Pet Parents to enroll your pet early between the age of sixteen (16) weeks to less than four (4) years to enjoy 80% Lifetime reimbursement for your pets.
 There are three (3) levels of Co-insurance with older pets aged seven (7) to below nine (9) years being covered at 60% reimbursement for life.
 Don’t wait, get an early head-start for your beloved dog and cat today!

 A properly licensed and registered Veterinarian in active practice and excludes you, your parents, brother or sister, husband or wife, child or relative.

 What is a pre-existing condition?

 A pre-existing condition means a condition that first occurred or showed clinical signs or symptoms (whether diagnosed or not) before your pet’s insurance starts and during the waiting period after the cover takes effect.
 Happy Tails™ does not cover pre-existing conditions.
 Such an exclusion is typical to most pet insurance providing health coverage.